COMPOSITION TECHNIQUES - 5

 Less is often More

-Repeating an image sometimes weakens its impact as it gets lost in the complexity of a pattern.
-An image often has a stronger identity on its own.
+Repeating an image may enhance its visual interest but may also weaken its impact as it gets lost in the complexity of a pattern.
+An image can have a stronger identity on its own and may not need much development.

 Combining Image and Type

-The '&' sign in our square tile is a printing symbol which seemed an ideal image for a publisher's logo: 'Writers' & 'Critics'.
-The simple addition of some appropriate typography completes the design.
+The '&' sign in our square tile is a printing symbol which seemed a suitable image for a publisher's logo: 'Writers' & 'Critics'.
+The simple addition of some appropriate typography is all it needs to complete the design.

-'Jokerman', an awkward novelty font, was chosen for 'Critics'.
-Its angry red form bristles with rage as it impertinently jumps onto the design.
+- 'Jokerman', an awkward novelty font, was chosen for 'Critics'.
+Its angry red form bristles with rage as it impertinently stamps on the design.

 The style, shape, colors and arrangement of this logo all combine to evoke the nature of the publishing industry.